-- → SLAs are only sensible, when the provider can actually influence the service level - " This will be difficult if there are many providers with interdependent services!

-The exact level might be difficult to find

-- " E.g. a small reduction in allowed outage time might have large increases in costs - " Do you actually know what you really need (not just want!)? - Evidence problems: "Something does not work" " But who created the problem might be difficult to identify/prove - \rightarrow Often very complicated, long and legal - " Makes it very hard to enforce or even determine wheter a breach occured

-• SMEs: Use short, precise and easily measured SLAs
+- Problems of SLAs: - → SLAs are only sensible, when the provider can actually influence the service level - " This will be difficult if there are many providers with interdependent services! - → The exact level might be difficult to find - " E.g. a small reduction in allowed outage time might have large increases in costs - " Do you actually know what you really need (not just want!)? - → Evidence problems: "Something does not work" - " But who created the problem might be difficult to identify/prove - → Often very complicated, long and legal - " Makes it very hard to enforce or even determine wheter a breach occured - SMEs: Use short, precise and easily measured SLAs and solve the surface of the